 - Supervise and ensure correct distribution of the testator property and assets

-- Handle all inheritance as indicated in the Will (including the inheritance of Real Estate)
+- Handle all inheritance as indicated in the will (including the inheritance of real estate)

-- Sign the Will on behalf of the Testator
+- Sign the will on behalf of the testator

-- Execute the Will before the Testator is deceased
+- Execute the Will before the testator is deceased

-- Stop the Will from being contested
+- Stop the will from being contested

-- Change the beneficiaries named in the Will
+- Change the beneficiaries named in the will

-The first step, as mentioned above, is to file the Will and have it validated with the Probate Court.
-Without this step, the executor is not officially in charge of the Will and cannot sell the property.
+The first step, as mentioned above, is to file the will and have it validated with the probate court.
+Without this step, the executor is not officially in charge of the will and cannot sell the property.
 It’s also essential at this time to follow the timeline and all the regulations of the probate process to ensure that you don’t run into any legal trouble or endanger your position as executor of the estate.

-Once you are legally in charge of the deceased's’ assets, you can then choose to put the property up for sale if necessary.
-At this point, you can hire a Real Estate Agent and officially list the house.
+Once you are legally in charge of the deceased's assets, you can then choose to put the property up for sale if necessary.
+At this point, you can hire a real estate agent and officially list the house.
 It’s advisable to ensure that any agent you hire to sell the home is experienced in probate real estate sales, as the process can be considerably more complicated than a traditional listing.
 For example, there may be delays in the sale process due to court confirmation, and there may be disclosures that do not apply to a probate seller.

 It is also a good idea to sell the property as quickly as possible.
 As the property sits there unsold, it will begin to procure costs (such as mortgage payments and bills) that will be taken from the rest of the estate.
-It is also advisable to deal with the most considerable assets first during the probate process, which typically tends to be Real Estate.
+It is also advisable to deal with the most considerable assets first during the probate process, which typically tends to be real estate.

-An executor of an estate cannot sell the property to himself for less than fair market value.
-Technically speaking, they can buy the home of the deceased, but if they try to do so for less than the property is worth, it can be considered theft or embezzlement.
+Technically speaking, an executor can sell a property to themselves, but they must pay fair market value.
+If they try to sell themself the house for less than the property is worth, it can be considered theft or embezzlement.
 The executor does not own the property.
 They are only managing it temporarily.
 Therefore they cannot deed a home to themselves or buy it for a low price.

-Additionally, they should receive signed consent from the beneficiaries or court order stating that they can sell the property to themselves.
+Additionally, they should receive signed consent from the beneficiaries or a court order stating that they can sell the property to themselves.
 As an executor, any mishandling of property or assets is punishable by law, and so should be taken very seriously.
 It is best to avoid grey areas where you may get yourself into legal trouble.

 The process of being responsible for the assets and property of a deceased person is a trying, stressful, and emotional time.
-Being the executor of an estate is a lot of work, heightened by the fact that you are often short on time to complete the wishes laid out in the Will through the probate process.
+Being the executor of an estate is a lot of work, heightened by the fact that you are often short on time to complete the wishes laid out in the will through the probate process.
 It is recommended to consult a legal professional if you are named executor of an estate to ensure that you follow the rules and regulations and carry out fiduciary duties completely.